| <<

 and principles in organizations to increase individual and organizational

+effectiveness.
 In practice, we use the research and theory as resources

 to develop a customized approach for the client.
 We have two major